KingOfBugbounty/KingOfBugBountyTips/README.md

 - [Explaining command](https://bit.ly/32vfRg7)

-Choas is an API by Project Discovery that discovers subdomains.
+Chaos is an API by Project Discovery that discovers subdomains.
 Here we are querying thier API for all known subdoains of "att.com".
 We are then using httpx to find which of those domains is live and hosts an HTTP or HTTPs site.
 We then pass those URLs to GoSpider to visit them and crawl them for all links (javascript, endpoints, etc).
 We then grep to find all the JS files.
 We pipe this all through anew so we see the output iterativlely (faster) and grep for "(http|https)://att.com" to make sure we dont recieve output for domains that are not "att.com".

 ```bash
 chaos -d att.com | httpx -silent | xargs -I@ -P20 sh -c 'gospider -a -s "@" -d 2' | grep -Eo "(http|https)://[^/"].*.js+" | sed "s#]